ceticamarco/datum/README.md

 This will compile the library as well as the `usage.c` file, the unit tests and the benchmark.
 After that, you can run it by typing `./usage`.

+> [!NOTE]
+> This project is primarily developed for learning purposes and was not created with industrial
+> or production use in mind.
+As such, it is not intended to compete with any existing C library.
+> In particular, the big number implementation does not aim to match the design, the maturity and
+> the performance of established solutions such as the
+> GNU Multiple Precision Arithmetic Library (GMP).

 ## Documentation
 For additional details about this library (internal design, memory management, data ownership, etc.) go to the [docs folder](/docs).